Threats on Internet

 Almost every type of crime in physical world has or probably soon will have an online, computer-based counterpart.
 In fact, networks become another tool which often become easier criminal targets.
 With this said, there are several fundamental criteria for most profit motivated criminals to use information systems.

 Information systems provide low level of authentication and therefore higher degree anonymity.
 This lessens chance of arrest in some cases, even though the crime is detected.

 Today, criminal activity against information systems can be categorized as follows :

 - Low-Level Intruders –

-This group images up subset of stereotypical “hacker”.
+This group images up a subset of stereotypical “hacker”.
 These individuals may evolve from online trespass and vandalism to more criminal activity such as theft of information, extortion, and credit card fraud.
-In addition, this group is pool of potential resources for more conditional criminal elements to exploit either directly or indirectly.
+In addition, this group has a pool of potential resources for more conditional criminal elements to exploit either directly or indirectly.

 For example, in 1995, loosely knit group of low-level “hackers” was arrested for using computer systems to steal credit card numbers.
 These numbers were sold to European-based organized crime groups for telecommunication fraud.

 Online activity of this group is highly variable and may include scams, extortion, deceptive advertising. theft, securities fraud or illegal fund transfers.
 Many of these cases are classified as computer assisted crimes.
 In other words, information systems are used as tool, not target.

 For example, document fraud was involved in multi-million dollar case involving theft from a pair of California banks last year using desktop publishing software and equipment to create false payroll checks.

 Many elements of organized crime are recognizing that they need to understand and use information systems to maintain their traditional level of influence and revenue.
 Motivation for organized crime to become involved in high technology information systems goes beyond simple fraud and extortion to include surveillance of law enforcement, money laundering, and secure and anonymous communication.